-As of the date of this Amendment No. 1 to the Quarterly Report on Form 10-Q/A, there have been no material changes to the risk factors disclosed in our Amendment No. 1 to the Annual Report on Form 10-K/A filed with the SEC on May 24, 2021 and our Quarterly Report on Form 10-Q filed with the SEC on November 9, 2021.
+As of the date of this Quarterly Report on Form 10-Q, there have been no material changes to the risk factors disclosed in our Form 10-K/A filed with the SEC on May 24, 2021, except for the below risk factor.
 We may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.